bofm/sublime-a-file-icon/MIGRATION.md

-# Simplified change log for theme developers
+# A Simplified Change Log for the Theme Developers

 ## Migrating from 2.0.0 to 2.1.0